OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 #### Overview

-For sensitive applications, like banking applciations, OWASP MASVS introduces "Defense in Depth" verification level [1].
+For sensitive applications, like banking apps, OWASP MASVS introduces "Defense in Depth" verification level [1].
 Critical operations (e.g. user enrollment, or account recovery) of such sensitive applications are the most attractive targets from attacker's perspective.
 This creates a need of implementing advanced security controls for such operations, like adding additional channels (e.g. SMS and e-mail) to confirm user's action.
 Additional channels may reduce a risk of many attacking scenarios (mainly phishing), but only when they are out of any security faults.

 #### Static Analysis

-Static analysis is not applicable to this point.
+Review the code and identify those parts of a code which refers to critical operations.
+Verify if it uses additional channels to perform such operation.
+Examples of additional verification channels are following:

+* token (e.g. RSA token, yubikey)
+* push notification (e.g. Google Prompt)
+* SMS
+* email
+* data from another website you had to visit/scan
+* data from a physical letter or physical entry point (e.g.: data you receive only after signing a document at the office of a bank)

 #### Dynamic Analysis